On behalf of Riley | Ersoff LLP posted on Saturday, October 14, 2017.

 According to the Centers for Disease Control and Prevention, the United States has roughly 24 million housing units contaminated by deteriorated lead paint.
 The paint becomes mixed with ordinary house dust and clings to surfaces and floors throughout the dwelling.
 It’s estimated that there are over 4 million infants and toddlers are living in these contaminated homes.

-Lead poisoning in kids a barrier to success
+Lead poisoning in kids is a barrier to success

 When young children are exposed to lead — and there are no known safe exposures — they are susceptible to multiple conditions and developmental abnormalities that are irreversible.
 The damage can be to the nervous and circulatory systems, brain and kidneys.